-For more information on solar power, see Charging via Solar Power on page 5-17 and see Solar Ports on page 6-8.
-Also, see 12-Volt Main Schematic on page 9-16.
+For more information on solar power, see Charging via Solar Power on page 5-16 and see Solar Ports on page 6-8.

 The solar panels and charge controller are designed to help maintain a battery charge, and are limited in their ability to provide a charge to the battery.
 Additionally, the solar panels will not provide any charge to the battery if the Battery Power pushbutton is off.